YimMenu-Lua/Samurais-Scripts/CONTRIBUTING.md

 ### Annotations

-Annotate all enums, classes, and class methods using [LuaLS](https://luals.github.io/wiki/annotations/)'s style.
+Annotate all enums, classes, and class methods following the [Lua Language Server](https://luals.github.io/wiki/annotations/) standard.

 Annotations are critical for readability, code completion, error checking, and automatic generation of class documentations.